 In previous blog posts I have spoken about the potential that digital technology holds to change industries and institutions for the better and I promised to further elaborate on that.
-That was over two months ago, so let’s get to it!
 I want to start off with one specific industry: Textile.
 More specifically about the connection between textile and digital technology in all its facets.

 This industry doesn’t have the best reputation; it’s known to be pollutive, cumbersome, conservative and its working conditions in low-wage countries aren’t very kosher.
 It’s not as bad as Phillip Morris, but it’s fair to say there’s room for reputational improvement.
 We will look at the role digital can play to make a shift for the better and also which digital initiatives and innovations already exist.

 Textile is a very diverse sector that ranges from fashion, to the bedding industry, interior design, healthcare and even the automotive industry.
 All these applications of fabric and the industries built around them are unique but there is a common ground.
 For one, fabric plays a key part in their company.
 They all have industrial machines or depend on them to process this fabric.
 And just like every company they have a business model that has to keep the company profitable.
 Digital can play a key role on every level here: on the level of the fabric itself, on industry level, and in the business model behind textile companies.

 I want to take you through these 3 levels and see how digitization of the textile industry, fabric and business models is possible.
 I will explain the technology used, give examples of good practice, discuss the impact digitization has on planet, people or profit and also refer (where possible) to the active role Bagaar plays in this field.